pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 These are the kinds of questions we need to be asking.
 Too often we focus on bits of code and forget the context of the systems it's used in – which is extremely important.

-## How Do We Improve Technical Debt
-{% image "../img/2024-03-29-navigating-technical-debt/nasa-hubble-space-telescope-e9x-jhQgHZk-unsplash.jpg" "" "post-wide-image" "The Tarantula Nebula captured from The Hubble Space Telescope. – Photo by [NASA Hubble Space Telescope](https://unsplash.com/@hubblespacetelescope)" %}
 So how do we identify risks in our codebase?
 Adam Tornhill has a great talk on ["Prioritizing Technical Debt"](https://www.youtube.com/watch?v=w9YhmMPLQ4U) where he talks about how we can use metrics to identify risks in our codebase.
 If we have a way to find out **where to focus our efforts** we can get a lot more value out of the work we do – **allowing us to ship quicker and build high quality features**.
 I really liked this talk and I recommend watching it.

 Adam has a few metrics that he uses to identify risks:
-* **Code Complexity**: Files that are hard for humans to understand
-* **Commit Hotspots**: Files that are changed frequently
+* **File Hotspots**: Files that are changed frequently
-* **Hotspot Method X-Ray**: Methods in hotspot files that are changed frequently
+* **Method Hotspots**: Methods in hotspot files that are changed frequently

-These are the different lenses we can use to understand the system.
-They will help us identify *potential* risks in the system and give us a way to focus our efforts.
+* **Complexity**: Files that are hard for humans to understand

+If we find places that meet all three of these criteria we have a high risk area that we should focus on.

+## Hotspot Analysis
-To help demonstrate application of these metrics I am going to run them on the [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) code – which is a C# library I wrote for a side project.
+To demonstrate application of these metrics I am going to run them on the [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) code – which is a C# library I wrote for a side project.

-### Code Complexity
-A very traditional way to perform code analysis is to look at the cyclomatic complexity of methods.
-In C# we can use `Roslyn` to get the complexity of a method.
-IDEs like Visual Studio and Rider also support this.
-Using this on one of the files in a method in [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) gives a result like this:

-{% image "../img/2024-03-29-navigating-technical-debt/code-complexity.png" "Code complexity of the MessageCallback method with a score of 18 (mildly complex)" "" "Code complexity of the MessageCallback method with a score of 18 (mildly complex)" %}

-This `MessageCallback` method is just a switch case for different message types.
-It's not insanely complex, but I know from experience that this method is modified a lot because I was lazy and didn't make separate methods for each message type.
-So that's something I can focus on when I refactor this file.

-### Commit Hotspots
+### File Hotspots
-{% image "../img/2024-03-29-navigating-technical-debt/danny-mc-dAAdBZgREEg-unsplash.jpg" "" "post-wide-image" "Mountains in the distance – Photo by [Danny Mc](https://unsplash.com/@dannymc)" %}
+{% image "../img/2024-03-29-navigating-technical-debt/danny-mc-dAAdBZgREEg-unsplash.jpg" "" "" "Mountains in the distance – Photo by [Danny Mc](https://unsplash.com/@dannymc)" %}

-Let's start with commit hotspots.
+Let's start with file hotspots.
-These are files that are changed frequently in a given time period (say the past year) which could mean we will continue to change them in the future.
+I'm going to look at commits from the past year and see which files have been changed the most.
-And it turns out there is a simple bash command that can do this:
+Turns out there is a simple bash command that can do this:

 ```bash
 git log --since='1 year ago' --name-only --pretty=format: | sort | uniq -c | sort -nr